-Should I carry on working and going into people’s homes right now?
+Should I be working and going into people’s homes right now?

 Your wellbeing and the wellbeing of our homeowners will always be the most important thing to us.
 We know it’s an uncertain time, but we want to reassure you that we’re following the latest advice and recommendations from the government and the World Health Organisation (WHO) to help keep you safe and well, and keep your business ticking over.

-You can carry out work as long as you’re well and have no symptoms, and can stand 2 metres apart from anyone else in the house.
-You shouldn’t carry out work in any households that are self-isolating or if an individual is classed as vulnerable and being protected, unless the work is to sort a problem which is a direct risk to the safety of the household, like emergency plumbing or repairs, and where you’re willing to do so.
+You shouldn’t carry out work in a home if anyone in the household is self-isolating, unless the work is to sort a problem which is a direct risk to the household’s safety, like emergency plumbing or repairs, and if you’re willing to do so.

 If you’re working, take extra precautions, such as:

-- Don’t meet a homeowner, or your team, or allow work to go ahead, if you have any of the symptoms associated with the virus, like a high temperature, a loss of sense of taste or smell, or a new, continuous cough – even if they seem mild.
+- Don’t meet a homeowner, or your team, or allow work to go ahead, if you have any of the symptoms associated with the virus.
+These include a high temperature, a loss of sense of taste or smell, or a new, continuous cough – even if they seem mild.
 If anyone in your household has symptoms, stay at home for the appropriate length of time.

 - Consider ways to reduce contact, such as sending photos or a video to enable you to quote over the phone.
 Our Protected Payments service can be useful for you and a homeowner to consider using during this time.
-It’s digital so you won’t need to meet to receive payment for work, and your money will be protected if a job needs to be put on hold.
+It’s digital so you won’t need to meet to receive payment for work, and it’ll protect your money if a job needs to be put on hold.
 Read more info.

 Do you have any jobs on the platform right now and what if jobs dry up?

-We still have plenty of homeowners looking for tradespeople to do work for them and we’ve even seen demand increase for trades like gardeners, painters, plumbers and carpenters.
-Our platform is designed to give you access to leads 24/7 and we’ll continue to make sure you have a stream of new work opportunities coming through, should you want to do them and it’s legal for you to do so.
+We still have plenty of homeowners looking for tradespeople to do work for them.
+We’ve even seen demand increase for trades like gardeners, tree surgeons and pest control specialists.
+Our platform is designed to give you access to leads 24/7.
+We’ll continue to make sure you have a stream of new work opportunities coming through, should you want to do them and it’s legal for you to do so.

-We want to support you as much as possible through this challenging time, so we’re also pulling together information on the latest government support that you may be eligible for, like grants and loans.
+We want to support you as much as possible through this challenging time.
+So, we’ve also pulled together information on the latest government support that you may be eligible for, like grants and loans.
 You can find this information in our Coronavirus: government support for construction businesses article, and we’ll keep it updated.

 Can I get a payment holiday?

-We want to help tradespeople with any financial concerns that they might have, but rest assured, we still have plenty of homeowners on our platform looking to hire tradespeople.
+We want to help tradespeople with any financial concerns that they might have.
+Rest assured, we still have homeowners on our platform looking to hire tradespeople.
 In countries like Scotland where only essential work is being done, we’re still seeing non-essential work being planned in for further ahead.
 If you’ve noticed a big drop in the number of leads for your particular area and trade or you’re unable to work, please email our team at [email protected] for help.

 For more information on staying safe whilst working, head to our Coronavirus: How to keep safe whilst working article.

 For information on government support for businesses, check out our Coronavirus: government support for construction businesses article.